It was

 >5th stanza:

-In your compassionate plans, the sleeping Bharat(India) will wake up.We
+In your compassionate plans, the sleeping Bharat(

 bow down to your feet O' Queen, and glory to Rajeshwara (the King).